snowplow-incubator/snowplow-accelerator-resources/advanced-analytics-web-accelerator/streamlit/README.md

-This visualization is for the [Advanced Analytics for Hybrid Apps](https://docs.snowplow.io/accelerators/hybrid/).
+This visualization is for the [Snowplow Advanced Analytics for Web accelerator](https://docs.snowplow.io/accelerators/web/).

 To download this file use the command below:

 ```
 git clone --depth 1  --filter=blob:none --sparse https://github.com/snowplow-incubator/snowplow-accelerator-resources.git ;
 cd snowplow-accelerator-resources
-git sparse-checkout set advanced-analytics-hybrid/streamlit
+git sparse-checkout set advanced-analytics-web-accelerator/streamlit

 ```